 3. Honolulu Elks Lodge will not assume responsibility for any losses or damage involving vehicles on the Lodge property at any time.

 5. Employees may park in a designated area during their working hours.
-During Lodge functions or whenever necessary, employees will remove their vehicle from the parking lot when instructed to do so by a member of the House Committee or Club Manager.
-Employees may be issued a laminated parking pass, with employee’s name and date of employment.
+During Lodge functions or whenever necessary, employees will remove their vehicle from the parking lot when instructed by a member of the House Committee or Club Manager.
+Employees may be issued a laminated parking pass with the employee’s name and date of employment.
 Upon termination of employment at the Lodge, the employee shall return the parking pass to the Lodge Secretary.

 6. The House Committee may restrict parking to those Members who have purchased a parking decal when deemed necessary for Lodge functions.

-7. When valet service is provided, the valets must park all vehicles so as to maximize the number of cars that can be parked in the lot.
+7. When valet service is provided, the valets must park all vehicles to maximize the number of cars parked in the lot.
 Members and guests who do not want the valets to park their vehicles must find parking elsewhere.